101st kilometre: Practice

 The 101st kilometre became a colloquial phrase for limits on freedom of movement under propiska, the Soviet system of controlling internal migration.
-During most of the Soviet era, criminals and other "undesirables" including supposedly rehabilitated political prisoners returning from the Gulags were often restricted from settling in larger urban centers such as Moscow.
+During most of the Soviet era, criminals and other "undesirables" including the ones released from the Gulags were often restricted from settling in larger urban centers such as Moscow.
 The propiska laws were intended in part to keep undesirable elements away from foreigners, who were usually restricted to areas within 25 km of city centers, in a similar fashion to the 1980 Olympics.

 The rights of an ex-inmate to move freely about the country after release from a prison would be restricted for a long period of time.
-Instead of regular documents, former inmates would receive a temporary substitute, a "wolf ticket" (волчий билет), confining them to Exile without the right to settle closer than 100 km to large urban centres where they would be refused the residency permit under the propiska system.
+Instead of regular documents, former inmates would receive a temporary substitute, a "wolf ticket" (волчий билет), confining them to exile without the right to settle closer than 100 km to large urban centres where they would be refused the residency permit under the propiska system.

+In post-Stalin Soviet Union a notable purge of undesirables beyond the 101st km was in preparations to the 1980 Moscow Olympic Games as an effort of the authorities to improve the image of Moscow in the eyes of foreigners.

-In modern Russia, this 100 km restriction has been abolished — although a version of propiska still remains — and the expression is used in a context similar to that of boondocks.
+In modern Russia, this 100 km restriction has been abolished — although a version of propiska still remains.